devgiordane/WebMatTwitchBot/README.md

   By default, our bot uses the same userbot and channel target.<br/>
   There are two ways to use Text-to-Speech (TTS):<br/>
     A - Command !Speak, this uses the power shell to call all librarys.
 So its works fine on windows<br/>
-    B - Command !SpeakPt or !SpeakEn, this uses azure cognitive services to do a machine speak<br/>
+    B - (depreciated) - Command !SpeakPt or !SpeakEn, this uses azure cognitive services to do a machine speak<br/>
+    C - Command !SpeakPt or !SpeakEn (etc.), this uses google cloud api text-to-speech to do a machine speak<br/>

 ## First run
   For security, Parameters.cs file has your fields empty.
 Its necessary fill it before first run.

   1 - To get the value to fill oauth field, access https://twitchapps.com/tmi/ and click on Connect button.<br/>
   2 - Copy the code on before step and fill oauth field. user field must be filled with the same user used before.<br/>
-  B - If you are going to use !SpeakPt or !SpeakEn (azure cognitive services) you need get key and location from www.portal.azure.com; Maybe you should sign-in and install the cognitive service.<br/>
+  B - (depreciated) - If you are going to use !SpeakPt or !SpeakEn (google cloud api text-to-speech) you need follow all steps in https://googleapis.dev/dotnet/Google.Cloud.TextToSpeech.V1/2.0.0/index.html; Maybe you should sign-in and install the google cloud api.<br/>

 ## Customization
   You can change all commands in Commands.cs, List field.
 (You can see examples there)<br/>